WallarooLabs/wally/book/python/api.md

 ## Overview

-In order to create a Wallaroo application in Python, developers need to create functions and classes that provide the required interfaces for each step in their pipline, and then connect them together in a topology structure that is returned by the entry-point function `application_setup`.
+In order to create a Wallaroo application in Python, developers need to create functions and classes that provide the required interfaces for each step in their pipeline, and then connect them together in a topology structure that is returned by the entry-point function `application_setup`.

 The recommended way to create your topology structure is by using the [ApplicationBuilder](#wallarooapplicationbuilder) in the `wallaroo` module.